 Firstly, the surgeon cuts the band and tubing to dislodge it from around the stomach.
 Additionally, they remove any supporting sutures that were placed during the installation.
 This process effectively restores the stomach to its original anatomy.
 The surgeon also ensures the removal of any scar tissue, reducing the likelihood of post-surgery obstructions and facilitating future revision or conversion surgeries.

 If performing a conversion surgery the surgeon could proceed with that at this point.

 Your Bariatric Surgeon will offer you aftercare instructions following the removal of your lap band, covering wound care, daily routines, driving, etc. You will need to keep your incision clean and dry to avoid infection.
 Usually, you can shower after about 48 hours.

 You will notice that you feel hungry a lot more and this will elevate the potential and risk of gaining weight.
 To avoid gaining a significant amount of weight, you should have a plan in place before your lap band removal.

 What Options do I have After Removal of a Gastric Lap Band?

 Most patients will regain weight or stop losing weight unless the surgeon revises the failed lap band to another bariatric weight loss procedure.

 Most patients chose to undergo gastric lap band surgery because it was the least invasive and easily reversible option.
 The patient can elect to use a surgical procedure for conversion or choose to use another non-surgical procedure.

-Today an endoscopic sleeve gastroplasty (ESG) may be the best option for lap band conversion because it is non-surgical, offers weight loss potential that is comparable to vertical sleeve gastrectomy (gastric sleeve, VSG, or LSG), and is reversible.
+Today, endoscopic sleeve gastroplasty (ESG) is an optimal choice for lap band conversion.
+It provides a non-surgical alternative, offers comparable weight loss potential to vertical sleeve gastrectomy (gastric sleeve, VSG, or LSG), and is reversible.